dotexe1337/dwm/README.md

 > What are the bindings?

-This is suckless, the source code is the documentation!
+This is suckless, bro!
+The source code is the documentation.
 Check out [config.h](config.h).

 ## Patches and features